VCTLabs/vct-beagleboard-bsp-platform/README.rst

 To start a simple image build::

-  $ cd oe-core
+  $ cd poky
   $ source ./oe-init-build-env build-dir  # you choose name of build-dir
-  $ ${EDITOR} conf/local.conf             # set MACHINE to beaglebone
+  $ ${EDITOR} conf/local.conf             # set MACHINE to beaglebone-yocto
   $ bitbake core-image-minimal

 You can use any directory (build-dir above) to host your build.
-The above commands will build an image for beaglebone using the oe-core and either meta-ti BSP machine config or meta-beagleboard BSP (plus meta-ti deps).
+The above commands will build an image for beaglebone using the poky "beaglebone-yocto" machine.
 If you have unbuildable packages, then add the approriate layer from meta-openembedded to your bblayers.conf file.

-.. note:: Use both for meta-beagleboard, or remove meta-beagleboard and leave meta-ti.

-The main source code is checked out in the bsp dir above, and the build dir will default to oe-core/build-dir unless you choose a different path above.
+The main source code is checked out in the bsp dir above, and the build dir will default to poky/build-dir unless you choose a different path above.

 See the default.xml file for repo and branch details.